vandank/E-Commerce-Dashboard/README.md

+**Complete Guide to Deploying Your React + FastAPI App on Render and Pushing Code to GitHub**

+---

+## ✨ Project Journey: From Notebook to Full Web App

+This project originally began as a simple **data analysis notebook** in Jupyter.
+The goal was to perform basic cleaning and gain insights from an E-commerce dataset.
+Over time, I realized that while the analysis was powerful, it wasn’t accessible or interactive.
+That's when I decided to turn this into a **full-stack web application**.

+Here’s what I did to transform this into a production-ready web app:

+* 🔍 **Started with Jupyter**: Performed data cleaning, aggregation, and visual exploration using pandas and matplotlib.
+* 🧠 **Modularized logic**: Extracted all backend logic into Python functions inside `analysis_engine.py`.
+* ⚙️ **Built a FastAPI backend**: Created endpoints for each analysis to serve clean data to the frontend.
+* 🎨 **Created a React frontend**: Designed a beautiful, interactive UI with dropdown-based chart selection.
+* 📦 **Connected frontend and backend**: API requests from React trigger backend computation dynamically.
+* ☁️ **Deployed on Render**: Setup full deployment with `.render/build.sh`, hosted the frontend and backend together.

+This transition from data exploration to a deployable web app has helped me deeply understand both data and software engineering pipelines.

+---

 ## 📖 Project Overview

 This is a full-stack **E-Commerce Insight Dashboard** built using **React** for the frontend and **FastAPI** for the backend.
 It visualizes and analyzes online retail data to help businesses understand key metrics such as: